dandalpiaz/transit-cu/README.md

 ## TODO

 - add filter to stop pages?
-- https redirect
 - remember search query when going back
-- no results behavior for search
 - no results behavior with filter active
 - move filter logic to a JS file
 - move search logic to a JS file